DataPhilly/projects/COC.md

 To help event organizers respond consistently and appropriately, here are examples of unacceptable behavior and recommended steps:

 1. Inappropriate comments:
-   Example: An attendee makes remarks that are offensive, regardless of intent.
+   Example: An attendee makes an offensive remark or inappropriate joke with sexual connotations.
-   Action: Politely inform the attendee that their comments are inappropriate and ask them to refrain from such remarks.
+   Action: Politely inform the attendee that their comment is inappropriate and ask them to refrain from such remarks.
 Explain the impact of their words if necessary.
 If they persist after being warned, ask them to leave the event.

 2. Disruptive behavior during presentations:
    Example: An audience member repeatedly interrupts a speaker or reacts strongly to potentially controversial content.